Report on Plans and Priorities 2015-16

 3. Summary of Significant Accounting Policies

-This future-oriented statement of operations has been prepared using the Government's accounting policies that came into effect for the 2013-14 fiscal year which are based on Canadian public sector accounting standards.
+The future-oriented statement of operations has been prepared using the Government's accounting policies that came into effect for the 2014-2015 fiscal year, which are based on Canadian public sector accounting standards.
 The presentation and results using the stated accounting policies do not result in any significant differences from Canadian public sector accounting standards.

 Significant accounting policies are as follows:

 Expenses are recorded on an accrual basis.
-Expenses for Fisheries and Oceans Canada operations are recorded when goods are received and services are rendered including services provided without charges for accommodation, employee contributions to health and dental insurance plans, legal services and worker's compensation which are recorded as expenses at their estimated cost.
-Vacation pay and compensatory leave as well as severance benefits are accrued and expenses are recorded as the benefits are earned by employees under their respective terms of employment.
+Expenses for Fisheries and Oceans Canada operations are recorded when goods are received or services are rendered, including services provided without charge for accommodation, employee contributions to health and dental insurance plans, legal services and worker's compensation, which are recorded as expenses at their estimated cost.
+Vacation pay and compensatory leave, as well as severance benefits, are accrued and expenses are recorded as the benefits are earned by employees under their terms of employment.

 Expenses also include provisions to reflect changes in the value of assets, including provisions for bad debt on accounts receivable, provision for valuation on loans, investments and advances and inventory obsolescence or liabilities, including contingent liabilities and environmental liabilities to the extent the future event is likely to occur and a reasonable estimate can be made.